ayushgoswamiabr/Auth-app/Readme.md

 ### 3. Create a post request which takes user’s email and password from payload, and validates its email and password from database, generate the Json Web Token using user’s Id and send this token in response.

-Created an API to log in user, user can send POST request to this link https://auth-app-mern.herokuapp.com/api/login to login, the body the request should contain email and password and the email should be valid, if the password is incorrect then the API responds with message Password is incorrect.
+Created an API to log in user, user can send POST request to this link https://auth-app-mern.herokuapp.com/api/login to login, the body of the request should contain email and password and the email should be valid, if the password is incorrect then the API responds with message Password is incorrect.
 If email and password is correct then it responds with the json web token created using mongo db id of the user

 ### 4. Create a get request which sends user’s details in response.
 Add authorization to this API, use JWT based authorization to validate user’s token and then send user’s profile details (firstname, lastname, email, phone, address only).

 Created an API which takes json web token as header and validates it and if it is valid then it responds with the profile data of the user (specifically firstname, lastname, email, phone and address).
-This API can be accessed through the following link https://auth-app-mern.herokuapp.com/api/profile
+This API can be accessed through making a GET request in following link https://auth-app-mern.herokuapp.com/api/profile

 ## React